La Yoga is a safe space for students who are brand new to yoga, as well as those who wish to explore new styles and teachers.

 Choose which style to practice by how you are feeling.
 If you feel energetic, come and flow.
 If you feel nausea, maybe skip the planks, and join a slow paced yin class instead.

-Viola is the lucky mother of a two and four year old.
+Viola is the lucky mother of two children.
 She practiced yoga all the way through both pregnancies, giving her great practical experience, to back up the theories.

 Although we are ‘spiritual’ yogis, we teach non-religious yoga, with an emphasis on its physical benefits.
 We hope students will be inspired to learn more about the philosophy behind yoga and meditation.

 Are you a registered Workcover organisation?

 Yes we are.
 Please get in touch with us if you require a quote.